Why use Slack Connect?

 Decreased turnaround time for creative reviews and approvals for a marketing team and creative agency.

-For the most part, the channel will look and feel like regular channels in Slack, but have people from different companies inside.
-Everyone can discuss work, share files, and create results in a shared space.
+For the most part, working in channels or exchanging direct messages will look and feel just like the Slack you’re already used to.
+But in Slack Connect, you’ll be communicating with stakeholders from different companies.
+Everyone can discuss work, share files and drive business results in a shared space.

 We hear back from our customers that we’re like an extension of their team, and part of that feeling definitely comes from the fact that we use Slack.